Organize catalog content¶

 Important

-To ensure that the access privileges defined for a catalog are enforced correctly, you must:
+To ensure that the access privileges defined for a catalog are enforced correctly, the following conditions must be met:

-Create a directory hierarchy that matches the namespace hierarchy for the catalog.
+A directory hierarchy matches the namespace hierarchy for the catalog.

 Top-level namespace